 At Care Net, we take seriously our call to be good stewards of your generous financial contributions to our ministry.
-Care Net is a member of the Evangelical Council for Financial Accountability and a Charity Navigator Four Star Charity, and our online donations are processed according to the highest security standards.
+Care Net is a member of the Evangelical Council for Financial Accountability and our online donations are processed according to the highest security standards.

 Care Net is committed to financial transparency to our donors and other key stakeholders.
 To that end, please click here to see our form 990 and audited financial statements for the latest fiscal year.

-Learn how Care Net stewarded your gifts to save more than 71,000 lives last year by flipping through our Annual Report and our Fiscal Year 2022 Case for Support below.
+Learn how Care Net stewarded your gifts to save more than 63,000 lives last year by flipping through our Annual Report and our Fiscal Year 2022 Case for Support below.

 Discover how our pregnancy centers saved communities more than $74 million last year in our community savings report here.